cpressey/LCF-style-ND/README.md

 Implication-introduction is slightly more complex, as it will *discharge* one of the assumptions it's given.
 To identify this assumption, we will pass in its label.
-An assumption with that label must be present on the proof step that we also pass in.
+An assumption with that label must be present on the theorem that we also pass in to the function.

     def impl_intro(x_label, y):
-        """If y is proved under the assumption x, then x → y is proved.""" assert isinstance(y, Proof)
+        """If y is proved under the assumption x, then x → y is proved.""" assert isinstance(y, Theorem)
         assert x_label in y._assumptions
         a = y._assumptions.copy()
         fx = a[x_label]
         delete a[x_label]
-        return Proof(
+        return Theorem(
             _conclusion=Impl(fx, y._conclusion),
             _assumptions=a
         )